MaxNiia/nvim/README.md

 Repository for keeping different versions of nvim configurations.

-- `common`: Always used.
 - Profiles: Switch on.
 - - User
-- - Epiroc
+- - Epiroc, if NVIM_EPIROC environment variable is set.

 ## Usage